victor-nerd/go-tarantool/README.md

 ## Custom (un)packing and typed selects and function calls

-It's possible to specify custom pack/unpack functions for your types.
-It will allow you to store complex structures inside a tuple and may speed up you requests.
+You can specify custom pack/unpack functions for your types.
+This will allow you to store complex structures inside a tuple and may speed up you requests.

-Also you can just instruct msgpack library to encode your struct as an array.
-It will be slower than custom packer/unpacker, but still safe.
+Alternatively, you can just instruct the `msgpack` library to encode your structure as an array.
+This is safe "magic".
+It will be easier to implement than a custom packer/unpacker, but it will work slower.

 ```go
 import (